-The emergence of "clean diesel" light-duty vehicles in the U.S. that employ DPFs, SCR catalysts, and/or NOx adsorber catalysts, and the significant number of near-zero tailpipe and evaporative emission light-duty gasoline vehicle models that have been certified to date by ARB as partial-zero emission vehicles (PZEVs, more than 30 current models) or super ultra-low emission vehicles (SULEV) provides strong evidence that new light-duty vehicles sold in the U.S. are capable of achieving NOx exhaust emissions below EPA's fully phased-in Tier 2 fleet average NOx limit of 0.07 g/mile.
+The emergence of "clean diesel" light-duty vehicles in the U.S. that employ DPFs, SCR catalysts, and/or NOx adsorber catalysts, and the significant number of near-zero tailpipe and evaporative emission light-duty gasoline vehicle models that have been certified to date by California as partial-zero emission vehicles (PZEVs, more than 30 current models) or super ultra-low emission vehicles (SULEV) provides strong evidence that new light-duty vehicles sold in the U.S. are capable of achieving hydrocarbon and NOx exhaust emissions below EPA's fully phased-in Tier 2 fleet average NOx limit of 0.07 g/mile and current light-duty vehicle EPA evaporative emission limits.
 As a strategy to comply with a more stringent ozone standard, EPA should develop a Tier 3 light-duty vehicle program that uses available advanced emission control technologies for both exhaust and evaporative emissions to achieve further reductions in hydrocarbon and NOx emissions in new passenger cars and light-duty trucks.
-MECA recommends a Tier 3 fleet average NOx emission standard of 30 mg/mile, equivalent to the current Tier 2, Bin 3 NO emission limit.
+MECA recommends a Tier 3 fleet average NOx emission standard of 30 mg/mile, equivalent to the current Tier 2, Bin 3 NOx emission limit.
+California is already moving forward with a LEV III regulatory program that would require manufacturers to meet a fleet average NMOG+NOx emission limit of 30 mg/mi in 2022 when adopted (adoption expected before the end of 2010).